bloominstituteoftechnology/React-Github-User-Card/README.md

 ### Commits

 Commit your code regularly and meaningfully.
 This helps both you and your team lead in case you ever need to return to old code for any number of reasons.

-### Description

-In this project you'll take this crypto currency tracker app and build two custom hooks that, when composed together, will allow users to set and persist a dark mode preference.

 ## Project Set Up